profweston/Crime_Time_Final_Project/README.md

 The “Date” column was then dropped as it was not longer needed.

 The machine learning model used is the RandomForestClassifier.
 We chose a supervised learning model because we are attempting to predict arrests based on data from previous arrests.
 This machine learning model is a type of ensemble learning, meaning that many different types of weaker algorithms are taken into account to create a better algorithm that will provide better results overall in accuracy with a decrease in variance.
-The RandomForestClassifier model starts by create several small and simple decision trees that are built from a random set of features.
+The RandomForestClassifier model starts by creating several small and simple decision trees that are built from a random set of features.
 This model then takes these features and then proceed to combine them into a larger more complex decision tree that will be the final product.

 #### Target and Feature Variables